korkutlab/imogimap/README.md

 # List gene ID's for immune checkpoints that you are interested in. icp_gene_list can be used as default.
 my_icp <- icp_gene_list

-# Calulate synergy scores, and optional pvalues, and variances, for combinatorial effects of all gene pairs on immune features.
+# Calulate combined action scores, and optional pvalues, and variances, for combinatorial effects of all gene pairs on immune features.
 df <- im_syng( onco_gene = my_onco,
              icp_gene = my_icp,
              data_expression = my_expressions ,